 Pro Bono Activities & Programs

-To qualify for the Program, an activity must render meaningful service to a non-profit organization or person of limited means or enhance the capacity of an organization to do justice.
+To qualify for the Pro Bono Program, an activity must render meaningful service to a non-profit legal organization, a person of limited means, or enhance the capacity of an organization to do justice.
 If a student is providing direct legal assistance or advice, the work must be under the supervision of an attorney.
-However, legal work that can be performed by non-lawyers, but still requires some legal skills, i.e. mediation, legal advocacy or legal hotline assistance, does not require attorney supervision.
+Legal work that can be performed by non-lawyers but still requires some legal skills, i.e. mediation, legal advocacy or legal hotline assistance, does not require attorney supervision.

 A student cannot receive any academic credit or monetary compensation for pro bono work.
-If you are completing an externship at a non-profit doing pro bono work, the hours worked above the minimum required for the externship will count towards the Pro Bono Program.
-Work on behalf of a candidate for office, or for a political party, will not qualify as a pro bono activity.
-Any questions or disputes on whether an activity qualifies under the Program will be decided by the Assistant Dean of Pro Bono Outreach and Experiential Learning.
+If you are completing an externship at a non-profit doing pro bono work, the hours worked above the minimum required for the externship will count as pro bono hours.
+Work on behalf of a candidate for office or a political party will not qualify as a pro bono activity.
+Any questions or disputes on whether an activity qualifies under the program will be decided by the Assistant Dean of Pro Bono Outreach and Experiential Learning.

-A list of the approved pro bono placements may be found on the “Approved Placement” page.
+A list of the approved pro bono placements may be found on the “Approved Placement” page and in Symplicity.
 The list is updated continually and is not exhaustive.
-Email announcements will be sent when opportunities arise that need immediate attention.
+Announcements will be sent when opportunities arise that need immediate attention.
 Look for announcements sent from the law school’s Notices email address, the Pro Bono Outreach TWEN page, and on JMTV.
 Students are also encouraged to find or create their own pro bono opportunities.
-Students must contact the PBOE Director to confirm that the activity will qualify under the program.